Battle of Beecher Island: Unit formation

 As the Indians fought dispersed battles composed of small bands of warriors all over the frontier, U.S. Army troops and units were at a premium.
 General Sheridan decided to try an unusual tactic.
 He ordered his aide, Major George Alexander Forsyth of the 9th Cavalry, a Civil War veteran, to raise a company of "fifty first-class hardy frontiersmen, to be used as scouts against the hostile Indians."
 They were to seek out and engage the marauders using their tactics, rather than those of the traditional Army.
+As the scouts were civilians, Forsyth's orders authorized him to "enter into such articles of agreement with these men as will compel obedience."

-Forsyth hand-picked 48 men at Forts Harker and Hays and armed them with Spencer repeating rifles.
+At Fort Harker, Fort Hays, and Fort Wallace, Forsyth recruited over 50 civilian scouts, "selected from the best marksmen and hunters on the plains," and armed them with Spencer repeating rifles.
 Forsyth's executive officer was Lieutenant Fredrick H. Beecher of the 3rd Infantry, a decorated veteran of the Battle of Gettysburg.
+Also attached was Acting Assistant Surgeon J. H. Mooers, a civilian contract surgeon with a practice in Hays City.

-His company rode northwest nearly to Nebraska, then turned southwest and reached Fort Wallace the night of 5 September without finding any trace of Indians.
+Forsyth's company rode northwest nearly to Nebraska, then turned southwest and reached Fort Wallace the night of 5 September without finding any trace of Indians.